 PINNACLE ABODE

+A 4,867-square-foot residence in Phase IV of the gated Pinnacle community in Rogers sold for $985,469.
+The buy rate equals $202—forty-seven per square foot.
 Nelson and Susan Peacock sold the West Oxford Drive house from Tyler and Murray Austin, trustees of the Austin Trust Agreement.
 Wells Fargo Bank sponsored the deal with a 30-yr loan of $595,000.
 Sherry Hardie with Coldwell Banker Harris McHaney Faucette changed into the listing agent.

 Waco Title Co.
 Of Springdale changed into the named agent.

-The five-bedroom home turned into constructed in 2011 and was appraised in 2018 for $809,800.
+The five-bedroom home was constructed in 2011 and appraised in 2018 for $809,800.
 Austin offered the house and zero.51-acre lot in May 2013 from J. Taylor and Mindy Gordy for $810,000.
-Gordy offered the property in November 2010 from Mave Associates LP for $one hundred twenty,000.
+Gordy offered the property in November 2010 from Mave Associates L.P. for $one hundred twenty,000.
 Have bought the lot and four others in May 2005 from Tallchamps LLC for $562,000.

 HYLAND PARK PROPERTY

 A 4,607-square-foot house in Phase II of Fayetteville’s Hyland Park neighborhood has been bought for $920,000.
 The buy fee equals $199.Sixty-nine consistent with rectangular foot.
+BSS LLC, directed via Sam Mathias and Gina Maddox, organized tenants in a commonplace partnership to

+buy the 2-acre belongings on North Canterbury Road.
 Elsie Sexton, a widow of the past due to Dr. G.A.
-Sexton, become the vendor.
+Sexton, becomes the vendor.
 Armstrong Bank in Springdale provided financing with an 18-month loan of $1 million.
 Sexton paid $14,606 for the land in 1979.
-The house changed into built-in 1984.
+The house changed into a built-in 1984.

 INDUSTRIAL BUILDING